“Gibraltar Race” and “Alps Tourist Trophy” are Adventure Challenge

-- Team Category: all motorcycles registered in a team of 3 pilots.
+- Team Category: all motorbikes registered in a team of 3 pilots.

 - Each motorbike must be road legal in the Country where it is registered.

 - All papers, plates and insurance must be valid minimum 7 days after end of the race.